laceylin2010/seattle-ios-401d3/week-04/README.md

 ###Week 4: GitHub Client
 **This week:**
 >We will build our own GitHub Client that will.
 We will utilize OAuth, our AppDelegate, and UISearchBar to navigate the GitHub API.

   * [Class 1:](class-1/)
   * Implement an OAuth workflow in your app that successfully lets the user authenticate with your app.
-	* Implement the NSUserDefaults to store the authorization token, so it only does the OAuth process once.
+	* Implement the Keychain to store the authorization token, so it only does the OAuth process once.
-	* Create a github service and implement a method that fetches repositories based on a search term.
+	* Create a Personal Project requirement sheet.
+		* Specify the features of your app.
+		* Rough Navigation Model.
   * **Code Challenge:**
 	* Given an array of ints of odd length, return a new array length 3 containing the elements from the middle of the array.
 The array length will be at least 3.
+  * **Bonus:**
+	* Create a github service and implement a method that fetches repositories based on a search term.
   * [Class 2:](class-2/)
   	* Create / implement login screen.
 App should check to see if token exists before displaying / making a call to Github.
 If token does not exist, present login screen.
 	* Implement the ability to create new repositories using POST request.
 NOTE: Please make sure you include "repo" in your initial scope when requesting a token.